dotnet/aspire-samples/samples/AspireWithDapr/README.md

 # .NET Aspire dapr sample app

-This is a simple .NET app that shows how to use Dapr with aspire orchestration.
+This is a simple .NET app that shows how to use Dapr with .NET Aspire orchestration.

 ## Demonstrates